Vysakh799/Django-Employee-management-system/README.md

-#Employee Management system
+# Employee Management System

-Employee management system using Django,Html,CSS,Bootsrap. main functions are employee can register and login and in the home page can see all the details of the logged employee and employee can edit it.
+Employee management system using Django,Html,CSS,Bootsrap.
+Main functions are employee can register,login and in the home page can see all the details of the logged employee and employee can edit it.